-Now, quite often, it is vital to know how to calibrate a thermometer.
-It’s the height of summer, and you will wish to see the temperature of all those steaks you’re grilling.
-For that perfect medium rare, you will want to use a tool that completely measures the temperature of the steak.
+Now, it is often vital to know how to calibrate a thermometer.
+It’s the height of summer, and you will want to check the temperature of all those steaks you’re grilling.
+For that perfect medium-rare steak, you will want to use a tool that accurately measures the temperature of the steak.

-Hold the calibration nut securely with a wrench or other tool and rotate the top of the thermometer until it reads 32˚F (0˚C).
-Thermometers should be calibrated regularly to make sure the readings are correct.
+Hold the calibration nut securely with a wrench or other suitable tool and rotate the top of the thermometer until it reads 32°F (0 °C).
+Thermometers should be calibrated regularly to ensure accurate readings.

-The ice-point method is the most generally used method to calibrate a thermometer since we’re not all so lucky to own the world’s best and most accurate thermometer.
+The ice-point method is the most widely used method to calibrate a thermometer, since not everyone is fortunate enough to own the world’s best and most accurate thermometer.

-By the way, you should think about treating yourself to one – you’ll have to learn how to test and adjust your thermometer so it’s ready for a backyard barbecue.
+By the way, you should consider treating yourself to one – you’ll need to learn how to test and adjust your thermometer so it’s ready for a backyard barbecue.

 Here’s how: